Viktor286/rolling-docs/RollingDocs/3_Technical_Plan.md

 ## 2. Core Technical Principles

 * **Accessibility:** Strive for WCAG 2.1 Level AA compliance throughout the platform.
-Specific implementation guidelines are detailed in Section 5 and potentially expanded in `Roles/Developer/Rulebook.md`.
+Specific implementation guidelines are detailed in Section 5.
 * **Mobile First Design:** Implement responsive design techniques with mobile viewports as the baseline.
 Details in Section 6.
 * **Component & Module Isolation:** Design UI components (`src/components/`) and backend modules (when developed) to be well-encapsulated with clear interfaces.
 * **Code Quality:** Adhere to SOLID/GRASP principles where applicable.
-Enforce standards via static analysis tools defined in `4_Global_Tooling.md` and detailed standards in `Roles/Developer/Rulebook.md`.
+Enforce standards via static analysis tools defined in `4_Global_Tooling.md`.
 Prioritize readability and maintainability.
 * **Performance:** Optimize for fast load times and responsiveness using modern web techniques.
 Details in Section 7.

 ## 3. Project Architecture